Happy Together

 Born and raised in Massachusetts, Kalloch, 37, graduated from Harvard University with a bachelor of arts in history in 2006 and a law degree in 2009.
 Before moving to Eugene, Kalloch lived in New York City, where he worked as a deputy policy director for the city comptroller from 2014 to 2016 and an attorney for the New York Civil Liberties Union from 2009 to 2011.

-In 2016, he moved to Eugene.
+In 2016, he moved to Oregon.
 He says his three children are fifth-generation Oregonians through his wife’s family.
 He works as a lobbyist for Airbnb, but is on leave while he campaigns, and serves on the programming board for City Club of Eugene.
 He says his wife, Jenna Adams-Kalloch, will support the household during his campaign; she works at the University of Oregon as the senior director of state affairs.

 His lobbying for Airbnb will likely open Kalloch to criticism from progressives for defending a company that is contributing to housing shortages.
 A 2019 report commissioned by Clatsop County, for example, says that people with vacation or second homes who rent them out through platforms such as Airbnb are making it difficult for locals to rent or own homes.